…people in process.

 And this means knowing what questions to ask—and, more importantly, knowing how to wait and listen in the creative space of not knowing.

-Most of my work is serving as a career counselor and writing instructor at a top university, but my deeper training is in art and healing arts, including contemplative approaches that balance and energize even the busiest days.
+Most of my work has been serving as an educator.
+I’ve also worked in roles that foreground solution-focused listening, such as career counseling at a top university, and in caregiver support for the Alzheimer’s Association.
+And in all of this, my deeper training is in art and healing arts, including contemplative approaches that balance and energize even the busiest days.

 I’ve found that all these skills come together in a visionary practice called Focusing, developed 30 years ago by researchers at the University of Chicago.

-I have been practicing Focusing with great delight for over a decade, and now, as a Certified Focusing Trainer, I am teaching others this skill as a way of
+I have been practicing Focusing with great delight for coming up on 20 years now, and as a Certified Focusing Trainer, I am teaching others this skill as a way of

 -seeing new possibilities,